anoniim/visuals3/README.md

 Gradle Setup
 ===

+I tried to avoid having to include the library JARs in the project as much as I could, but it was not sustainable.
+I want this project to be runnable with minimum effort and that was no longer possible.
+That is because there are some dependencies (including some specific to Processing) that cannot be obtained from maven.

+Therefore, all project dependencies are included in the project (in `/libs` folder).

+### Maven

+For those curious, there are the instruction to use maven:

 Using Kotlin DSL for Gradle, the Processing dependency can be defined as follows:
 ```gradle
 implementation(group = "org.processing", name = "core", version = "3.3.7")
 ```

-## Public maven
+#### Public maven

-For out-of-the-box setup use the public maven artefacts (taken from `mavenCentral()`).
-Beware that these are not officially maintained and thus are outdated (only version up to 3.3.7 available).
+The public maven artefacts (taken from `mavenCentral()`) are not owned by the Processing Foundation and therefore are out of date (only version up to 3.3.7 available).

-## Local maven
+#### Local maven

 For a newer version, download Processing, open the application files and install the library file in local maven repository.
 On MacOS, this can be done by: